-REQUIRED PREREQUISITES: SUCCESSFUL COMPLETION OF AP PHYSICS 1
+YEAR-LONG / 1 CREDIT REQUIRED PREREQUISITES: SUCCESSFUL COMPLETION OF AP PHYSICS 1 AP SCIENCE LAB FEE REQUIRED

 This is a college-level course recommended for students interested in medicine, engineering, or science.
 The course content is established by the College Board and students may earn college credit based on an AP exam taken at the end of the year.
 Score requirements for credit are determined by individual colleges and universities.
-AP Physics 2 is an algebra-based course that explores topics such as fluid statics and dynamics; thermodynamics with kinetic theory; PV diagrams and probability; electrostatics; electrical circuits with capacitors; magnetic fields; electromagnetism; physical and geometric optics; and quantum, atomic, and nuclear physics.
+AP Physics 2 is an algebra-based course that explores topics such as thermodynamics with kinetic theory; PV diagrams and probability; electrostatics; electrical circuits with capacitors; magnetic fields; electromagnetism; physical and geometric optics; waves and sound; and modern physics.
 Inquiry-based learning and extensive laboratory experiments are used to help students further develop science reasoning skills.

-AP PHYSICS C: ELECTRICITY AND MAGNETISM (03163E1000) INDEPENDENT STUDY COURSE (1 CREDIT)
+AP PHYSICS C: ELECTRICITY AND MAGNETISM (03163E1000) INDEPENDENT STUDY COURSE

-YEAR-LONG / 1 CREDIT REQUIRED CO-REQUISITE: COMPLETION OR CONCURRENT ENROLLMENT IN CALCULUS
+YEAR-LONG / 1 CREDIT REQUIRED CO-REQUISITE: COMPLETION OR CONCURRENT ENROLLMENT IN CALCULUS AP SCIENCE LAB FEE REQUIRED

-This is a rigorous single-block college-level course recommended for students interested in engineering or science.
+This is a rigorous college-level course recommended for students interested in engineering or science.
 The course content is established by the College Board and students may earn college credit based on an AP exam taken at the end of the year.
 Score requirements for credit are determined by individual colleges and universities.
-Students and parents should be prepared for the rigor of the AP curriculum.
-Emphasis is placed on laboratory exercises.
+Students and parents should be prepared for the rigor of the AP curriculum and independent learning.
+The course explores topics of Electric Charges, Fields, and Gauss's Law; Electric Potential; Conductors and Capacitors; Electric Circuits; Magnetic Fields and Electromagnetism; and Electromagnetic Induction.
+Introductory differential and integral calculus are used throughout the course.